-Bookkeeping: If you have extra time available during the summer months, then it can be a great opportunity to get caught up on Bookkeeping, sort through the paperwork, and finish up data entry.
+If you have extra time available during the summer months, then it can be a great opportunity to get caught up on Bookkeeping.
+You can also sort through the paperwork, and finish up data entry.
 When business slows down, it is the perfect time to implement a new program if you want to make changes.

-Track Expenses: Whenever you have an expense that can be used as a deduction on your taxes, make sure that you are keeping the receipts and documentation.
-Uncommon expenses might pop up during the summer, and these costs can be considered in your tax preparation, but you can’t claim the deductions if you don’t have documentation for the transactions.
+Whenever you have an expense that you can use as a deduction on your taxes, make sure that you are keeping the receipts and documentation.
+Uncommon expenses might pop up during the summer, and you will consider these costs in your tax preparation.
+But you can’t claim the deductions if you don’t have documentation for the transactions.

 Therefore, it can be a good idea to gather the receipts and file them for the future.
-A good filing system will ensure that you can find the documentation if it is needed for any reason.
+A good filing system will ensure that you can find the documentation if you need it for any reason.